pip-install-python/DashFigureFriday/docs/full_calendar_component/full_calendar_components.md

 pip install full-calendar-component
 ```

-### Introduction

-This is an example of a full event calendar with all views: `listWeek`,`timeGridDay`,`timeGridWeek`,`dayGridMonth`.
-You can add events to your calendar with `Clicking` on a day wich will pop open a modal form for you to enter content for a new event.

-.. exec::docs.full_calendar_component.introduction

 ### Render intialView

 You have access to these views: `dayGridMonth`, `timeGridWeek`, `timeGridDay`, `listWeek`, `dayGridWeek`, `dayGridYear`, `multiMonthYear`, `resourceTimeline`, `resourceTimeGridDay`, `resourceTimeLineWeek`.
 You can choose to render all or some of them via passing them as options in the headerToolbar.